City Council Meeting

 Temecula 2030 (Current QLMP)

-The Temecula 2030 Plan the current Quality of Life Master Plan (QLMP) that reflects the vision and long-term goals of our City.
+The Temecula 2030 Plan is the current QLMP masterplan that reflects the vision and long-term goals of our City.

-The Temecula 2030 Plan provides the City the ability to quantify and measure our success, and is connected to the City’s Operating Budget and Capital Improvement Program (CIP).
+The Temecula 2030 Plan provides the City the ability to quantify and measure our success, and is connected to the City’s General Plan, Operating Budget and Capital Improvement Program (CIP).